 Frequently Asked Questions

-Does the DVD come with instructions for presenters?
+Do the products come with instructions for presenters?

-Can I purchase an School Teacher License if I want to use the DVD for educational purposes?
+Can I receive discounted pricing if I will be using the DVD for educational purposes?

 Permitted Uses

-Can I extract one of the videos from the DVD to use as part of another project?
+Can I extract a video from a product to use as part of another project?

-Can I use the videos on this DVD in my own research?
+Can I use a video in my own research?

 Can I reprint still figures from one of the videos in my own publications or reports?